amitshekhariitbhu/Fast-Android-Networking/README.md

                       // handle error
                      }
                  });
-/*-- Note : TypeToken and  getAsParsed is important here--*/
+/*-- Note : TypeToken and getAsParsed is important here --*/
 ```

 ### Downloading a file from server